dominiks/uristmaps/README.md

     doit

-To start a normal render of the world.
+To start a render of the world.

+### Advanced

+Some `doit`-tasks allow subtasks to be run.
+Use

+    doit render_biome:3

+To render zoom-level 3 of the biome layer.